RadDx logo

 Is Ankle Pain Serious?

 Some causes are minor, while others need medical care.
-The most useful next step is to read the symptom in context rather than try to rank it from one phrase alone.
+The most useful next step is to read the symptom in context instead of trying to rank it from one phrase alone.

 When Do You Need Imaging for Ankle Pain?

-An imaging test is not always the first step.
-It helps more when doctors need to sort through several possible causes or look for a clear cause on the images.
+Imaging is not always the first step.
+It helps more when doctors need to sort through several possible causes or look for a structural problem.

 • When the symptom is persistent, severe, or worsening